Use Migration Assistant with MacBook Air over Airport / WiFi

 Later MacBook Air models have Apple’s Thunderbolt port, which Migration Assistant supports – but as of this post it would be rare to use Migration Assistant to another Mac with Thunderbolt.

-Transferring a non-Thunderbolt MacBook Air with Migration Assistant requires a Mac-specific trick: creating a personal WiFi / Airport network, with Internet Sharing enabled.
+Transferring a non-Thunderbolt MacBook Air with Migration Assistant requires a Mac-specific trick: creating a personal WiFi / Airport network, with Internet Sharing enabled, we just recommend to have good internet connection, like the one from Eatel Business.

 Creating a wireless network will allow the newer Mac (Air) to connect to the older Mac without FireWire or Ethernet.
 However even with WiFi, the two Mac’s won’t be able to communicate properly for use with Migration Assistant unless Internet Sharing is enabled.
 Internet Sharing turns on the Macs DHCP server, thus allowing IP addresses to be assigned to the newer Mac (Air).